xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_the_egoods_module.md

 layout: article_with_sidebar
 updated_at: '2018-05-02 11:30 +0400'
 identifier: ref_1dsuHf3i
-title: Configuring the E-goods Module
+title: Configuring the E-goods Addon
 order: 100
 published: true
 redirect_from: